 - ☐ Provide data that is needed at the present time to better characterize the relationships between land use and water quality.
-Focus should be placed on Twaalfskill Brook, Tannery Brook, Plantasie Kill, Swarte Kill, and unnamed streams in many of the subwatersheds. - Begin providing a baseline of water quality data where future development is planned or possible in order to assess changes that may occur in the future.
+Focus should be placed on Twaalfskill Brook, Tannery Brook, Plantasie Kill, Swarte Kill, and unnamed streams in many of the subwatersheds. - □ Begin providing a baseline of water quality data where future development is planned or possible in order to assess changes that may occur in the future.
 Examples include upstream reaches of Plantasie Kill and Swarte Kill where undeveloped land is located.
 The photograph to the right shows commercial land for sale adjacent to Plantasie Kill. - ☐ Provide support for listing or delisting impaired watercourses in the watershed.

 Monitoring data will be increasingly important to collect and understand if watershed stakeholders wish to pursue the inclusion of Rondout Creek on the state's impaired water list.
 The monitoring information may help get the creek (and possibly tributaries) listed, which will be important in leveraging financial resources to make improvements and to eventually get the creek and its tributaries back off the impaired list.
 Likewise, the information could be helpful to support progress from Class C to Class B status for Rondout Creek as water quality improves.
-Figure 5-1 illustrates a number of potential water quality monitoring locations in the Tidal Rondout Creek watershed.